Purges in Turkey following the 2016 Turkish coup attempt: 2021

 In February, following a failed operation in which 13 Turkey soldiers died, Turkey arrested 700 opposition members, maneuvering to shift blame onto the opposition and Americans.

 2022

-In 2022, Turkey demands the extradition of many members of the Fethullah Gülen movement and PKK from Finland and Sweden, which want to become NATO members.
+In 2022, Turkey demands the extradition of many members of the Gülen movement and PKK from Finland and Sweden, of which Sweden wants to become a NATO member.
 However, the two countries rejected Turkey's extradition requests.
+On 18 May 2022, Turkey quickly blocked Finland and Sweden's applications for accelerated membership in NATO.

 In June 2022, the access of Deutsche Welle and Voice of America was completely blocked in Turkey.
+On 30 June 2022, Turkey announced that it would not approve NATO membership if members of the Gülen movement and PKK are not extradited from Finland and Sweden.

 2023

+On 29 January 2023, Turkey announced that it requested the extradition of 130 people suspected of being members of the Gülen movement and PKK in order for Finland and Sweden to approve them for NATO membership.

+On 13 September 2023, the European Parliament unanimously accepted the call not to restart full membership negotiations between the EU and Turkey.

+2024

+On 2 August 2024, access to the social media platform Instagram was completely blocked in Turkey.
+On 9 October 2024, access to the social media platform Discord in Turkey was completely blocked.
+On 4 November 2024, the Turkish Ministry of Interior appointed trustees to the Mardin metropolitan, Batman and Şanlıurfa's Halfeti municipalities.

 Human rights

 Human rights in Turkey are governed by international law treaties, including the International Covenant on Civil and Political Rights that Turkey signed in 2000, that take precedence over Turkish legislation according to Article 90 of the 1982 Constitution.
 After protesters chanted for reintroduction of the death penalty, abolished by Turkey in 2004, Erdoğan stated that this was a possibility that would be discussed in parliament, and that in a democracy, the will of the people must be respected.
 On 21 July, the Turkish government announced that it would suspend the European Convention on Human Rights during a temporary state of emergency.

 On 24 July 2016, Amnesty International called for the European Committee for the Prevention of Torture to make an emergency visit to Turkey to see the conditions in which the detainees were held.